ksnow-be/Push_swap/README.md

 ```
 ## Conclusion

-So, this manual describes the fastest and most pleasant way to observe the execition of the algorithm.
+So, this manual describes the fastest and most pleasant way to observe the execution of the algorithm.
 If you are not a **42 student**, I think you are not interested in the details of the `push_swap` and `checker` programms.
 If you are an **employee and consider this project as part of my resume** - all the details of the project I will explain to you at the meeting.